phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 ## Overview
-* Organisms come in all shapes and sizes, but at the end of the day, we are just a highly organized group of cells.
-In some cases, an organism can even be just a single cell.
-Cells are defined as the basic functional unit of life.
-But behind the scenes, it is proteins that are responsible for virtually all the functions and mechanisms of the cell.
-In a sense, we are living in a world governed by proteins.

-* When the COVID-19 outbreak emerged, scientists across the world scrambled to study the virus in order to contain the disease and produce a vaccine.
-This first step is to sequence its genome to identify what type of virus is causing the disease, but if we want to find the cure, we need to understand the pathogenic mechanisms that allow the virus to infect human cells.
-Comparing the genomes, we discovered that the virus is related to the SARS virus, but somehow much more infectious.
-From previous research on SARS and experimental results on SARS-CoV-2, we learned that the virus utilizes the spike (S) protein on its surface to bind to the human cells as its method of infection.
-As such, much of the SARS-CoV-2 research went into studying the S protein as a potential vaccine target and to find out why SARS-CoV-2 is more infectious that SARS.

 * In this module, we discussed the importance of the 3D (tertiary) structure of the protein and the many experimental methods of determining protein structure.
 Unfortunately, these methods requires time to collect physical samples, to run the complicated and expensive experiment, and to computationally store it into the protein data base.
 We then went into the complex problem of protein structure prediction, and the two main approaches of obtaining the 3D structure from the amino acid sequence of the protein, *ab initio* and homology modeling.
 Perhaps due to the severity of the outbreak and global contributions, studies after studies on SARS-CoV-2 were released along with experimentally determined 3D structures of the SARS-CoV-2 S protein.

 * With the 3D structures available, we used several protein analysis tools to compare the SARS-CoV-2 S protein with the SARS S protein and visualize the results.
 We learned about three subtle structural differences within the receptor binding domain (RBD) of the S proteins that appear to increase the binding affinity of the SARS-CoV-2 S protein and ACE2, which may be one of the reasons why SARS-CoV-2 is more infectious.

 * Unfortunately, biology is extremely complex.
 There is so much more to the story than just the protein structure and binding affinity of the S protein.
 We need to consider things like what happens after the S protein binds to ACE2, how does the virus enter the cell, how does it replicate itself, how does it combat our immune systems.
-As our last lesson, we will explore how SARS-CoV-2 hides from our immune system.
+As a conclusion, we will explore how SARS-CoV-2 hides from our immune system.

 ## Glycans